Second law of thermodynamics in closed quantum many-body systems: Summary of results for macroscopically uniform case

 The second main result corresponds to a quantum-mechanical version of Planck's principle~\cite{Lieb1999,Tasaki2016SecondLaw,Hokkyo2025}, which is one of various expressions of the second law in closed systems.
 In particular, thanks to the restriction of operations to macroscopic operations, we succeed in obtaining the following result, which applies to any quantum states representing iMATE, including pure quantum states: \begin{mainresult}[Macroscopic passivity of iMATE, Corollary~\ref{corollary:macroscopic-passivity} for the macroscopically uniform case] Let $H_L$ and $\rho_L$ be the initial Hamiltonian and the initial state at $t=0$, respectively.
 Suppose that $\rho_{L}$ represents iMATE described by $H_L$ at a nonnegative inverse temperature $\beta\ge 0$.
 After any macroscopic operation $U_{L}(t^*,0)$ with an operation time $t^*>0$ independent of $L$, the expectation value of $H_L$ does not decrease extensively,

 where $\rho_{L}(t^*)=U_{L}(t^*,0)\rho_{L}U_{L}^{\dagger}(t^*,0)$. \end{mainresult}

 Since the system does not exchange heat with the environment, the energy change of the system $\mathrm{Tr}\bigl[\bigl(\rho_{L}(t^*)-\rho_{L}\bigr)H\bigr]$ equals the work done by the external world.
 In other words, an extensive work cannot be extracted from iMATE by any macroscopic operation of operation time $t^*=O(L^0)$.
-In addition, when $\rho_L$ represents iMATE at $\beta=0$, inequality~\eqref{eq:Summary_MacroPassive} becomes equality.
+In the special case where $\rho_L$ represents iMATE at $\beta=0$, inequality~\eqref{eq:Summary_MacroPassive} becomes equality.
 [By contrast, at $\beta>0$, an extensive work can be done on iMATE, i.e., there exist macroscopic operations with $t^*=O(L^0)$ such that the strict inequality holds in \eqref{eq:Summary_MacroPassive}.]
-Furthermore, we also show that the constraint $t^*=O(L^0)$ on the operation time is optimal by providing a counterexample to Eq.~\eqref{eq:Summary_MacroPassive} at any longer timescale.
+We will also show that the constraint $t^*=O(L^0)$ on the operation time is optimal by providing a counterexample to Eq.~\eqref{eq:Summary_MacroPassive} at any longer timescale.
 See Proposition~\ref{proposition:breakdown_macroscopic-passivity} for details.